EmGarr/EmGarr/README.md

 #### Contributions

 - Tensorflow multiple issues
-- [Prefect](https://github.com/PrefectHQ/prefect) an awesome, Airflow like (but more pythonic) orchestration library.
+- [Prefect](https://github.com/PrefectHQ/prefect), Airflow like (but more pythonic), an awesome orchestration library.

 ### Miscellaneous